kamuz/top-wordpress/readme.md

 * [Cyr to Lat enhanced](https://wordpress.org/plugins/cyr3lat/) - converts Cyrillic, European and Georgian characters in post, term slugs and media file names to Latin characters
 * [Redirection](https://wordpress.org/plugins/redirection/) - setting 301 redirects
 * [Simple 301 Redirects](https://wordpress.org/plugins/simple-301-redirects/) - provides an easy method of redirecting requests to another page on your site or elsewhere on the web
+* [Custom Permalinks](https://wordpress.org/plugins/custom-permalinks/) - det the URL of any post, page, tag or category to anything you want

 ## Performance